A school administrator wants to examine whether students' academi... | Channels for Pearson+

 Step 1: Understand the problem.
 The school administrator wants to determine if the type of instructional method (Traditional, Flipped, Online) affects students' academic performance.
 An ANOVA test is used to compare the means of test scores across the three groups.

-Step 3: Examine the P-value provided in the problem.
-The P-value is 1.403 × 10⁻⁷, which is extremely small.
-In hypothesis testing, if the P-value is less than the significance level (commonly α = 0.05), we reject the null hypothesis.
+Step 3: Examine the P-value provided.
+The P-value is 1.403∙10−7, which is extremely small.
+In hypothesis testing, a small P-value (typically less than 0.05) indicates strong evidence against the null hypothesis.

 Step 4: Interpret the results.
-Since the P-value is much smaller than 0.05, we reject the null hypothesis.
-This indicates that there is sufficient evidence to conclude that at least one instructional method has a different average test score compared to the others.
+Since the P-value is much smaller than the typical significance level (e.g., 0.05), we reject the null hypothesis.
+This suggests that at least one instructional method has a different average test score compared to the others.

-Step 5: Relate the conclusion to the data.
-The test scores provided in the table show noticeable differences in averages between the methods (e.g., Flipped scores are generally higher than Traditional and Online).
-This supports the statistical conclusion that the type of instructional method impacts academic performance.
+Step 5: Analyze the data provided in the table.
+The test scores for the Flipped method appear consistently higher than those for the Traditional and Online methods.
+This supports the conclusion that the type of instructional method impacts academic performance, with the Flipped method potentially being more effective.

 Watch next